Ellen's Energy Adventure reviews

-Although I was only 6 when I went on this ride (and had no idea who Ellen, Bill Nye, or what Jepordy was) I loved it and plan to ride again next time I visit in a few months. - Jaiden Cohen
+Although I was only 6 when I went on this ride (and had no idea who Ellen, Bill Nye, or what Jepordy was) I loved it and plan to ride again next time I visit latter this week. - Jaiden Cohen

 Could someone please put this ride out of it's misery. - O T

 Ellen's Energy Adventure is a fun look back at how energy came about.
 Although 45 minutes long.
 The ride seemed shorter than that to me.
 Ellen Degeneres does well at providing laughs in this ride.
 I actually like this ride and dont care what people say, it shouldnt be scrapped. - Justin Knight